y2737924daohegua/corber/pages/frameworks/react.md

 React support has been tested with apps from create-react-app, but these steps should generally apply to any Webpack application.

-The following custom changes are required to your React application - but the CLI will warn you if anything is missing.
+The following custom changes are required to your React application.
+The CLI will warn you if anything is missing.

 - In `package.json`: the homepage property must be defined and nto have a leading slash;